JPRA-Dev/PHP-challenge-2/README.md

 They will therefore be able to view pages:

  * Welcome page:
-      * With list of the last 5 invoices, ordered by date.
+      * With the list of the last 5 invoices, ordered by date.
       * With the list of the last 5 people encoded in the database.
       * With the list of the last 5 companies encoded in the database.

  * Companies page:
-      * With list of all companies in alphabetical order.
-The name of company will be a link to a new page detailing the company.
+      * With the list of all companies in alphabetical order.
+The name of companywill be a link to a new page containing its details.

  * Invoices page:
       * With the list of all the invoices from the most recent to the oldest.
-Each invoice number will be a link to a new page detailing the invoice.
+Each invoice number will be a link to a new page containing its details.

  * Contacts page:
       * With the list of all the contacts in alphabetical order.
-Each contact name will be a link to a new page detailing the contact.
+Each contact name will be a link to a new page containing its details.

  * Providers page:
-      * With the list of alla providers in alphabetical order.
-The name of the provider will be a link to a new page detailing the provider.
+      * With the list of all providers in alphabetical order.
+The name of the provider will be a link to a new page containing its details.

  * Clients page:
       * With the list of all the clients in alphabetical order.
-Each client name will be a link to a new page detailing the contact.
+Each client name will be a link to a new page containing its details.

  * Company details page:
-      * With Name of the company, VAT number of the company, list of invoices linked to the company and list of contacts working for the company.
+      * With the Name and VAT number of the company, list of invoices linked to the company and list of contacts working for it.

  * Invoice details page:
-      * With number, date, company linked to the invoice, type of company linked the invoice and contact linked to the invoice.
+      * With number, date, company, type of company and the contact linked to the invoice.

  * Contact details page:
       * With first and last name, email, name of the company where the person works and the list of all invoices linked to that person.

 There must also be a custom message on the welcome page depending who is connected.
-If the user as god mode acces he will also have access to a button to manage the users.
+If the user as god mode access he will also have access to a button to manage the users.
-If the user as moderator access he will access to the admin dashboard, he can add invoices, companies and people but can't either modify or delete elements from the database.
+If the user as moderator access he will access to the admin dashboard.
+There he can add invoices, companies and people but can't either modify or delete elements from the database.

 ### Mokup / Sources: